-- Minimum requirements for participation should be established to ensure benefit(s) coverage for workers who work across multiple platforms, and the program should maintain the flexibility these workers seek while allowing technology companies to continue to grow and provide earning opportunities for more workers.
-However, competitive ingenuity should not be deterred, and policy solutions should not limit technology companies' abilities to expand the benefits they offer to attract and retain independent workers. - The program should incentivize companies to provide portable benefits to workers by establishing a safe harbor with respect to the independent contractor status of workers. - The program should avoid duplicating existing requirements or creating unclear or confusing overlaps or conflicts with existing requirements. - States should engage multiple stakeholders to establish a mechanism to manage portable benefits utilized by employers and independent contractors.
+- Benefits should be tied to individual workers, enabling them to contribute to and use their benefits across multiple platforms or sources of income.
+Workers should also have flexibility over how to use their benefits. - Programs should maintain the flexibility these workers seek while allowing technology companies to continue to grow and provide earning opportunities for more workers. - Benefits should be proportional to the work completed, with more active workers receiving more benefits.
+Workers should also be able to make additional contributions to their account. - Policy solutions should not limit technology companies' abilities to expand the benefits they offer to attract and retain independent workers. - The program should incentivize companies to provide portable benefits to workers by establishing a safe harbor with respect to the independent contractor status of workers. - The program should avoid duplicating existing requirements or creating unclear or confusing overlaps or conflicts with existing requirements. - States should engage multiple stakeholders, including third parties, to establish a mechanism to manage portable benefits. - Independent contractors deriving their benefits from a portable account should be eligible for the same kinds of tax breaks and pre-tax contributions as employees.